 Utah Ice Castle Opening Times & Tickets

-The Utah Ice Castles are open, they opened on January 14, 2022.
-They will be open daily until late February to early March (if the weather remains cold enough).
+The Utah Ice Castles opened on December 21, 2022, for the 2023 season.
+They will be open daily until February 4, 2023, or longer if the weather remains cold enough.

 Tickets have a set start time to balance out the crowds.
 Tickets can be purchased online ahead of time.
 This is recommended because standby tickets are not guaranteed, and if you show up to purchase at the door, you might be disappointed.
 Purchase your tickets online if you want to ensure your spot.

-Don’t forget to bring a sled!
+Don’t forget to bring a sled (strollers aren’t allowed)!
 This is the cutest sled ever and is great for pictures.

 Ice Castle Discount Code

-We have an exclusive Ice Castles discount code for our readers, get 15% off with promo code stamped2022 good for the 2022 Ice Castle season.
+We have an exclusive Ice Castles discount code for our readers, get 15% off with promo code stamped2023 good for the 2023 Ice Castle season.

 Utah Ice Castle Tickets On Sale Now